instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2023-03-10-Code-for-PeopleBot-Jesper.md

 }
 ````

-This is what we found out:
+What we learned:
-- We are using software serial instead of a PWM port (~).
+- We are using software serial instead of a PWM pin (~).
-- use #include <SoftwareSerial.h> to enable.
+- use #include <SoftwareSerial.h> to enable software serial.
 - Values between 0-128 control M1 (0-63 forward, 64 stop, 65-127 backward).
 - Values between 128-255 control M2 (128-190 forward, 191 stop,192-255 backward).